world-class/notes/level_5/databases-networks-and-the-web/student_notes/ankush-menat/sql-basics.md

 |     |       |                       |                      |
 |     |       | ^ an attribute/column |                      |

-    - Schema is fixed.
-    - Data is atomic
 - SQL is actually not a single language but collection of 2 sub-languages.
 It's often confusing because both share very similar syntax.
     - DDL - Data definition language
     - DML - Data manipulation language